 Besides the techniques described below, one critical aspect of coping with stress is self-care.
 You see, taking care of yourself physically, mentally, and emotionally is like adding more weight to the lighter side of a balance.
-The symbolic weight of the stress brings down one side in your life, and you need to counterbalance it.
+The symbolic weight generated by stress brings down one side of your life, and you need to counterbalance it.

 By taking care of yourself, you add weight on the other side, trying to re-establish the balance.
 It will never be perfect, and it will never be fully balanced.
 Instead, it will still be prone to the unexpected, and that’s okay.

 Self-care is always under your control, and it’s a significant way to fight stress in life.

 Last but not least, remember to surround yourself with people who care for you and for whom you care as well.
 Having a healthy family, a great circle of friends or friendly relationships with co-workers is another tool in your stress management arsenal.